 It was five years later, almost to date, October 2018, from the initial onset in 2013, that I was finally given a diagnosis of heart-valve disease, reportedly a congenital issue for me, and again, one that no one had ever suspected.
 The results of my brain MRI proved that not only had I been having strokes (lacunar infarctions); but, it also revealed an “old” infarction, likely going back to the incident in 2013.

-It was recent, in May of 2019, that I had my first seizure, preceding what appeared to be the stroke that had changed my life forever.
+It was recent, in May of 2019, that I presumably had my first seizure, preceding what appeared to be the stroke that had changed my life forever.
 It affected me in more ways than I had experienced previously.
-I didn’t know if I’d be able to write again, as just thinking too much seemed to cause me more confusion.
+I didn’t know if I’d be able to write again, as just thinking too much seemed to cause me more pain and confusion.
 I was having a difficult time, not only thinking (in general); but, processing this information.
 The headaches were steadily increasing, keeping me from completing my everyday tasks.

 I pleaded to the Lord, “Spare my brain, Lord!
-With everything that has happened the last two years, please don’t let it end like this,” and I do believe He answered my prayer.
+With everything that has happened the last two years, please don’t let it end like this,” and I do believe, He has answered my prayer.

-I have proclaimed my faith in believing His promises are true, the last two years, especially.
-You see, my husband had left me in April of 2017, after I had a probable stroke in February.
+I have proclaimed my faith in believing that His promises are true.
+You see, my husband left me in April of 2017, after I had a probable stroke that same year (February).
 He went to work and never came back.
 We were in the middle of a move.
-The move had been delayed, due to this health issue, and was rescheduled for a move-in date in May of that year.
+The move had been delayed, due to this health issue, and was rescheduled, for a move-in date in May (of that year).

 We had been staying with family, desperately awaiting the construction of our new home.
 I was hopefully eager of getting moved in and settled, getting back to our “normal routine”.
 We had already been displaced in November of that previous year, our condominium having been sold, as we prepared for this new housing.
 I was ready to be home, once and for all, and I can’t begin to explain the challenges we had to face, as a result of this displacement.